Clinical guidelines

 The following resources are designed to support health services and healthcare providers in managing COVID-19 in children:

-- CHQ-GDL-63400 Paediatric Inflammatory Multisystem Syndrome Temporally Associated with COVID-19
+- CHQ-GDL-63400 Paediatric Inflammatory Multisystem Syndrome Temporally Associated with COVID-19 (PDF)

-- CHQ-GDL-63327 The management and treatment of children with acute SARS-CoV-2 infection (COVID-19)
+- CHQ-GDL-63327 The management and treatment of children with acute SARS-CoV-2 infection (COVID-19) (PDF)

 - COVID-19 in children and adolescents: vaccines, transmission at school and disease outcomes webinar (source: National Centre for Immunisation Research and Surveillance).

-This document has been developed to support service adaptation by community child and youth health services in Queensland Hospital and Health Services (HHSs). - COVID-19 and your child’s health (source: Children’s Health Queensland).
+- COVID-19 Community Child Health Services Guidance for service provision (PDF)—this document has been developed to support service adaptation by community child and youth health services in Queensland HHSs.

-This video helps Queensland adolescents to understand why wearing a face mask is important.
-It provides tips for what kind of mask to wear and how to wear it properly.
-The video is designed for both health professionals and educators who work with high schoolers aged 12 years and above.
+- Protecting yourself and the community: Mask-wearing video for adolescents—this video helps Queensland adolescents to understand why wearing a face mask is important.
+It provides tips for what kind of mask to wear and how to wear it properly, and is designed for health professionals and educators who work with high schoolers aged 12 years and above.

 Maternity and neonatal